jennybc/stat545a-2013-hw06_baik-jon/report/stat545a-2013-hw06_baik-jon.md

 <img src="../figures/03_make-perc-colOffence.svg"  style="width: 1000px;"/>

 If we take a quick look at this figure, the "Expired Meter" offence seems to be the most likely reason for receiving a parking ticket.
 But if we look a little closer, we see a handful of cars that have a relatively larger proportion of parking tickets received due to parking in "No Stopping" zones.
 These cars are usually unknown or unbranded types of cars (e.g. UNMARKED, UNLISTED, INTERNATIONAL, etc.), or some build of car that I am not familiar with (e.g. FREGHTLINER, HINO, KENWORTH, etc.).
 I hypothesize that very important visitors, such as diplomats or VIPs with chauffeurs, are the the types of people who drive (or are driven in) these types of unmarked cars.
 Another interesting make of car is the UTILITY vehicle.
 Drivers that drive UTILITY vehicles seem to receive many "OTHER" parking tickets.
 One can only guess what this means.
-Maybe drivers of UTILITY vehicles like to break things as they park their giant cars?
+Maybe drivers of UTILITY vehicles like to break things as they park their giant cars, warranting an uncategorized parking ticket?

 ## When to Avoid Parking in Vancouver